chrisfuschetti/Formal-Languages-CFuschetti/README.md

 To run:

-run the Grephy.py  with the regex first using | * () thena after a space the file to be tested is stated, the default being input.txt
+run the Grephy.py  with the regex first using | * () then after a space the file name to be tested is stated, the default being input.txt

 the -n and -d options can be followed by names for the nfa and dfa output pdfs, they defualt to nfa and dfa if this is not specified